Sustainable Development Goals: Weak on environmental sustainability

-Scholars have criticized that the SDGs "fail to recognize that planetary, people and prosperity concerns are all part of one earth system, and that the protection of planetary integrity should not be a means to an end, but an end in itself".
-The SDGs "remain fixated on the idea that economic growth is foundational to achieve all pillars of sustainable development".
+Scholars have criticized that the SDGs "fail to recognize that planetary, people and prosperity concerns are all part of one earth system, and that the protection of planetary integrity should not be a means to an end, but an end in itself."
+The SDGs "remain fixated on the idea that economic growth is foundational to achieve all pillars of sustainable development."
 They do not prioritize environmental protection.
+In regions still dependent on fossil fuels, the rapid growth and profitability of AI infrastructure is creating economic incentives to invest in clean energy.
+However, AI-driven expansion has also led to higher emissions, revealing a tension between economic growth and sustainable goals.

 The SDGs include three environment-focused SDGs, which are Goal 13, 14 and 15 (climate, land and oceans), but there is no overarching environmental or planetary goal.
 The SDGs do not pursue planetary integrity as such.

 Environmental constraints and planetary boundaries are underrepresented within the SDGs.
-For instance, the way the current SDGs are structured leads to a negative correlation between environmental sustainability and SDGs.
+For instance, the way the current SDGs are structured leads to a negative correlation between environmental sustainability and SDGs, with most indicators within even the sustainability-focused goals focusing on social or economic outcomes.

-The SDGs have been criticized for their inability to protect biodiversity.
 They could unintentionally promote environmental destruction in the name of sustainable development.

 Certain studies also argue that the focus of the SDGs on neoliberal sustainable development is detrimental to planetary integrity and justice.
 Both of these ambitions (planetary integrity and justice) would require limits to economic growth.

 Scientists have proposed several ways to address the weaknesses regarding environmental sustainability in the SDGs: